Russia's war on Ukraine latest: Moscow's forces have likely captured most of eastern mining town, UK says | Politics

 Russia's war on Ukraine latest: Moscow's forces have likely captured most of eastern mining town, UK says

-* Ukrainian troops are expected to begin training on the Patriot missile defense system at a military base in the United States in the coming weeks, a U.S. official said. * Britain has not yet made a final decision on whether to send tanks to Ukraine for the first time to help the country fight Russian forces, the prime minister's spokesperson said.
+Ukraine's deputy defence minister said on Tuesday evening that Kyiv's forces were still holding out in the eastern salt mining town of Soledar despite a massive Russian onslaught, FIGHTING * Britain's defence ministry said Russian troops and fighters of Wagner, a mercenary company run by an ally of President Vladimir Putin, were probably now in control of much of Soledar after four days of advances. * If Russia captures Soledar and its huge salt mines, it would be Moscow's most substantial gain since a series of humiliating retreats throughout much of the second half of 2022.

 Britain said Russia had probably captured most of a mining town in eastern Ukraine where Kyiv accused Moscow of sacrificing wave upon wave of mercenaries and soldiers in a horrific and senseless battle over wasteland.
-FIGHTING
+Ukraine's deputy defence minister said on Tuesday evening that Kyiv's forces were still

+holding out in the eastern salt mining town of Soledar despite a massive Russian onslaught,

 * The Kremlin said new Western deliveries of armoured vehicles to Ukraine would deepen suffering.
 France, Germany and the United States have all announced new plans to send armoured vehicles to Ukraine. * The European Union will impose new sanctions on Belarus as it keeps up pressure on Russia to end its Ukraine war and extends measures to those countries that back Moscow, European Commission President Ursula von der Leyen said.